cokeSchlumpf/ibm-docker-containers/buildserver/README.md

 * Maven
 * NPM managed by NVM

+The container is based on the [devserver](../devserver) container.
 Detailed versions are defined within the Dockerfile.

 ## Run the image